Brad Nakase, Attorney

 What Can an Employee Do When an Employer Prohibit Them From Taking a Meal Break?

-When an employer is not allowing an employee to take the allotted lunch break due, the employer is penalized.
+When an employer is not allowing an employee to take the allotted lunch break due, the employee may sue the employer.
 They will have to pay the equivalent to an hour of pay at an employee’s normal rate.
 This holds true for every single day an employee is not given their meal break (lunch break).
 If an employer does not follow through with the required payments, a wage claim can be filed against them.

 No, they do not.
 There is no extra pay that an employer needs to pay when an employee was officially relieved of their duties.
 However, if an employer is aware that one of their employees is working through their meal break (lunch break), they will be required to pay extra.
 This includes any overtime that may have been generated during the time an employee worked the meal break (lunch break).